stnolting/neorv32/README.md

 This overview is just a short excerpt from the *Let's Get It Started* section of the NEORV32 documentary:

 [:page_facing_up: NEORV32 data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf)

+### 0. Build the Documentation

+This step is optional since there are pre-built versions of the [processor data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf) and the [software documentation](https://stnolting.github.io/neorv32/files.html).
+If you want to build the documentation by yourself:

+**NEORV32 Data Sheet**

+To build the data sheet open a console and navigate to the project's `docs` folder.
+Run `sh make_datasheet.pdf` (make sure `asciidoctor-pdf` is installed).
+This will take all the `asciidoc` sources from [`docs/src_adoc`](https://github.com/stnolting/neorv32/blob/master/docs/src_adoc) to generate `docs/NEORV32.pdf`.

+**Software Framework Documentation**

+Make sure `doxygen` is installed.
+Open a console and navigate to the project's `docs` folder and run `doxygen Doxyfile`.
+This will create (if not already there) a new folder `docs/doxygen_build/html` where doxygen will generate the HTML-based documentation pages.
+Open `docs/doxygen_build/html/files.html` to get started.

 ### 1. Get the Toolchain